HedleyPty/Regular-expressions/chapter1.md

 # Pass the feedback messages, both positive and negative, to feedback_msgs in the appropriate order.
 test_mc(correct = 3, feedback_msgs = c(msg_bad,  msg_bad, msg_success, msg_bad))
 ```

 --- type:nomalExercise lang:r xp:50 skills:1 key:452b676422
 ##Text in code
+*** =instructions
 As you know, not only flat text store text.
-Complete the R script
+It can be stored in variables.
+Complete the R script to evaluate the date

 *** =sample_code
 ```{r}